Raymond E. Fowler: Reception

 Frank Sikora of The Birmingham News wrote in his review of Fowler's book UFOs: Interplanetary Visitors that "UFO buffs – and those who have a casual interest in the possibility that creatures from other planets may be vising our earth – will find this just what they've been waiting for."

-Evalyne C. Robinson of the Daily Press in a review of Fowler's book The Watchers wrote that "though extensively researched and documented, The Watchers is a strange book, necessarily so, because as Whitley Strieber author of Communion warns in his forward: 'If aliens are actually here, we can expect them to be .. stranger than anything we can possibly imagine.'"
+Evalyne C. Robinson of the Daily Press in a review of Fowler's book The Watchers wrote that "though extensively researched and documented, The Watchers is a strange book, necessarily so, because as Whitley Strieber author of Communion warns in his foreword: 'If aliens are actually here, we can expect them to be .. stranger than anything we can possibly imagine.'"

 Dorothy I. Grosser of the Asbury Park Press wrote in her review that The Andreasson Affair by Raymond E. Fowler "will inevitably evoke pro and con opinions" on "the subject of unidentified flying objects and close encounters."

 The Canadian newspaper The Ottawa Journal in a review called the events in The Andreasson Affair "disturbing" and concluded "the effect on unstable UFO cultists may be enormous."

 Psychiatrist Ernest H. Taves in a review of Fowler's 1979 book The Andreasson Affair in the Winter 1979–1980 issue of Skeptical Inquirer accused Fowler of an "attempt to inject mystery into a situation where there is none" and that, in Taves' view, "Betty recalled, or relived, in hypnosis, a dream or fantasy (or a number of them) that had meaning and utility in terms of her life history and her emotional needs."
 Taves concluded his review by saying that the investigation was "flawed throughout by a failure to ask obvious questions" and "as a serious investigation into an unusual happening The Andreasson Affair is a failure."

 Psychologist Robert A. Baker, in Skeptical Inquirer in 1988 in a review of Philip J. Klass's 1988 book UFO-Abductions: A Dangerous Game, wrote about Andreasson's alien abduction claims as they were presented in Fowler's 1979 book.
 Baker: "Written by Raymond Fowler, the book tells how Andreasson, a Massachusetts mother of seven, was kidnapped only a few months after the Betty and Barney Hill case broke but waited seven years before going public herself.
 Klass shows, in a careful analysis of the regressive-hypnosis material and the other facts surrounding the case, that several parts of Andreasson's story were indisputably 'pure fantasy.'
 He [Klass] concludes: 'If any part of Andreasson's story is inventive fantasy, the entire incident must be suspect.'"

 Skeptic Robert Sheaffer in Skeptical Inquirer in 2007 wrote in his column Psychic Vibrations that "In the world of UFO abductions, the Betty Andreasson case ranks among the most prominent and most esteemed, often discussed in the same reverenced tones as the case of 'abduction' pioneers Betty and Barney Hill."
 He added that Fowler's 1979 book is the "best-known account of this abduction story," but due to the hypnosis used to allegedly recover Andreasson's memories, the large body of ufological data collected on the case is dubious.